lijikun/orca-linux-deployment/README.md

         sudo tar xvf ~/Downloads/orca_6_0_0*.tar.xz
         sudo mv orca_6_0_0* orca-6.0.0

-3. Download the `orcainit[4|5|6]` script from this repo to your computer and put it wherever appropriate (I'd just put it in the same directory as ORCA).
+3. Download the `orcainit6` script from this repo to your computer and put it wherever appropriate (I'd just put it in the same directory as ORCA binaries).
 Edit the initial part of the script, such that the `$orca_path` and `openmpi_path` variables contain the correct paths for your ORCA and OpenMPI installations, for example:

         orca_ver=6.0.0
         openmpi_ver=4.1.6